apatlpo/pynsitu/doc/installation.rst

 The quickest way
 ----------------

 pynsitu is compatible both with Python 3.
-The major dependencies are xarray_ and pandas_.

-Install dependencies via conda
+Install dependencies via conda !XX!
+Disregard for now
 -----------------------------

 Directly from Anaconda_ (along with pynsitu, recommended)::